KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the value of an argument is outside the allowable range of values as defined by the invoked method.

-    throw [System.ArgumentOutOfRangeException]::New("the value of an argument is outside the allowable range of values as defined by the invoked method.")
+    throw [System.ArgumentOutOfRangeException]::New('the value of an argument is outside the allowable range of values as defined by the invoked method.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ArgumentOutOfRangeException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ArgumentOutOfRangeException.aspx)